townsean/hexagon-of-hexagons/README.md

 Additionally, I have been craving writing a web app in vanilla JS and CSS.
 This projects provides me the opportunity to do so.
 I have been spoiled by frontend frameworks and feel working on this project will be a great opportunity to further expand my knowledge base.

+### An update
+It just occurred to me that application I'm am implementing is really just a honeycomb generator.
+That probably would have been a more appropriate name for the project, albeit a common name too.

 ## Maintainers

 * [Ashley Grenon - @townsean](https://github.com/townsean)